Nwaneto/Udacity-AzureML-Capstone/README.md

 ## Model Deployment
 After the execution of the two investigations, we select The best model which was from Auto mL run dependent on the measurement worth, and we move then to the sending and the testing of the Webservice.

-Instructions:

-*  Save and register the best model for the sending, download the conda, set the environment, download the scoring, and set the surmising config and the Aci Web administration config

 ## Video Recording: https://youtu.be/Wt3byFsW87Q
 The Screen recording includes A working model, Demo of the deployed  model, Demo of a sample request sent to the endpoint and its response.
 ALso, changes regarding inference request being sent to the deployed model endpoint instead of using service.run method.